KageSilver/yAPP/Documentation/API Documentation.md

 ## Comments

 ### GetPostByCid
- - Gets the post a comment was made on from a comment ID
+ - Gets the post a comment was made on from a comment ID.
  - GET: api/comments/getPostByCid?cid={cid}
     - cid: The comment id to find the parent post
  - Response: returns the post object associated with the comment based on the specified id
- - Status codes
+ - Status codes:
     - 200 OK
     - 400 Bad Request: Comment ID is required
     - 404 Not Found: Post does not exist

 ### GetCommentById
+ - Gets the comment from a comment ID.
+ - GET: api/comments/getCommentById?cid={cid}
+    - cid: The comment id to find the comment
+ - Response: returns the comment with the specified id
+ - Status codes:
+    - 200 OK
+    - 400 Bad Request: Comment ID is required
+    - 404 Not Found: Comment does not exist

 ### GetCommentsByUser
+ - Gets all comments with given username.
+ - GET: api/comments/getCommentsByUser?userName={userName}
+    - username: the username used to find all comments by that user
+ - Response: returns a list of comment objects made by the specified user -
+ - Status codes:
+    - 200 OK
+    - 400 Bad Request: Username is required

 ### GetCommentsByPid
+ - Gets all comments with a given parent post id.
+ - GET: api/comments/getCommentsByPid?pid={pid}
+    - pid: the parent post id used to find associated comments
+ - Response: returns a list of comments made on the parent post
+    -
+ - Status codes:
+    - 200 OK
+    - 400 Bad Request: Post ID is required

 ### CreateComment
  - Creates a comment.